thaitruong-lab/data-project/Python mini project - get Pick list FIFO, LIFO/README.md

 This is my mini project which I using python so solve an online challenge

 The challenger requests to:
-- Create pick list from stock data; and a sales orders data which may includes 4 types of pick method [FIFO, LIFO, FEFO, by EXP date]
+- Create pick list from **stock data** and  **sales orders data** which may includes 4 types of picking method [FIFO, LIFO, FEFO, by EXP date]
-- Create a file which contains remaining stock so that could be used for the next pick
+- Create a file which contains remaining stock so that could be used for the next picking

 [See details](https://docs.google.com/spreadsheets/d/1IDIVTf36hZqxltg_MYOjsWvSmDxp1pb4gkAzJI64eaU/edit?fbclid=IwAR1NOS6M5FLrUMD2MU60OLllT97n9ezj4axKOXl5Dweghx7s9_zcgkrVoA4#gid=843431074)